 I want to be a good human being.

 Which are your 3 favourite pieces from Jouw…?

 My favourite part of this project is that it’s about food.
 There are so many good artworks.
-I really like the Soap Stone Spoons by Sarah-Linda Forrer, the calabash objects by Tala Yuan and the Coat Hanger Spoon by Stuart Cairns.
+I really like the Soap Stone Spoons by Sarah-Linda Forrer, the Calabash Bowls and Spoons by Tala Yuan and the Coat Hanger Spoon by Stuart Cairns.